heutelbeck/sapl-tutorial-01-spring/README.md

 ### Create a Configurations class

-Create a `SecurityConfiguration` class with the Lombok annotations `@Configuration` and `@EnableWebSecurity`.
+Create a `SecurityConfiguration` class with the annotations `@Configuration` and `@EnableWebSecurity`.
 This class provides methods that are automatically processed in the context of Spring Security.

 ```java
 @Configuration